 Our guidance for developers of run-of-river hydropower schemes will help to assess the suitability of your proposal.

-If you need any further help or advice, or to discuss any issues with your proposal, please contact us.
+If you need any further help or advice, or to discuss any issues with your proposal, please contact us by emailing firstname.lastname@example.org.

 2. Apply for a licence

-Our guidance for applicants on supporting information requirements for hydropower applications will help you progress your application, and in particular the following sections:
+Our guidance for applicants on supporting information requirements for hydropower applications will help you gather the appropriate information, but note that some sections of that document have been updated.
+The amended sections are available here:

 SEPA is a statutory consultee for planning applications relating to hydropower schemes.
 Our guidance note LUPS 18 - Planning guidance on hydropower developments outlines the approach we take when dealing with hydropower development management consultations, and details the information we will require at the planning stage.